Are you having sleep troubles? One nutrient may be the key to getting the quality sleep you need. That nutrient is the mineral magnesium.

 So if you are having symptoms such as sleep disturbances, I would suggest keeping a food journal to see how many magnesium containing foods you are getting into your diet and consider supplementation.

 I provide all my clients with easy access to magnesium bis-glycinate through my online dispensary and it get delivered right to your door.
+(I earn a small commission on products sold.)

 You can create your own account here.